 There’s a good collection of sculptures that lead you through the evolution of the cultural styles here and show how Sukhothai was connected to other parts of Asia.

-The upstairs of the museum then has more exhibitions about the life in Sukhothai and other aspects like the ingenious water system.
-The entry fee is 150 B.
+The upstairs of the museum then has more exhibitions about life in Sukhothai and other aspects like the ingenious water system.

 Other temples